Diagnosis

 • Eat healthy foods.
 Choose plenty of fruits, vegetables and whole grains.
 Limit sugar, salt and saturated fats.

 • Exercise and stay active.
 Regular physical activity helps control diabetes, high cholesterol and high blood pressure — all risk factors for heart disease.
 Try to get 30 to 60 minutes of physical activity most days of the week.
-Talk to your health care team about the amount and type of exercise that's best for you.
+Talk to your healthcare team about the amount and type of exercise that's best for you.

 • Get your cholesterol checked.
-Ask your health care team how often you need a cholesterol test.
+Ask your healthcare team how often you need a cholesterol test.
 Lifestyle changes and medicines may be recommended to control high cholesterol.

 Preparing for your appointment

-Here's some information to help you prepare for your appointment.
+Here's some information to help you get ready for your appointment.

 What you can do

-• Make a list of all medicines, vitamins or supplements that you're taking — even those bought without a prescription.
+• Make a list of all medicines, vitamins or supplements that you're taking, even those bought without a prescription.
 Include the dosages.

 • Take someone along, if possible.
 Someone who goes with you can help you remember information you're given.

-• Write down questions to ask your health care team.
+• Write down questions to ask your healthcare team.

 For atrial fibrillation, some basic questions to ask your doctor include:

-• What is likely causing my symptoms or condition?
+• What is the likely cause of my symptoms or condition?

-• What are other possible causes for my symptoms or condition?
+• What are other possible causes?

-• What kinds of tests will I need?
+• What tests do I need?

 • What's the most appropriate treatment?

-• Is there a generic alternative to the medicine you're prescribing?
+• Is there a generic option to the medicine you're prescribing?

 • What are other treatment options?

-• What foods should I eat or avoid?
+• What foods should I eat or not eat?

 • Are there any other restrictions that I need to follow?